chromium/chromium/docs/webui_build_configuration.md

 js_module_in_files: The names of the root files to bundle.
 These files should
                     import all other dependencies (directly or indirectly).
                     These should be specified with respect to |input|.
-js_out_files: The names of the final bundled files to output.
-If only one
-              |js_module_in_files| is provided, there should be 1 file name
-              specified.
-If 2 |js_module_in_files| are provided, there should be 3 file names (1 for each input, plus 1 for the shared bundle, which should be the last output file name).
 out_manifest: File location to write the manifest of all output files created
               by optimize_webui().
 Useful for generating grds.
 deps: Targets generating any files being bundled.
 Note that this should include